Jeosas/thewinterdev.fr/content/blog/2024-04-20-how-to-create-a-simple-website.md

 If you are curious about how all this came together, sources of this website can be found on [GitHub](https://github.com/Jeosas/thewinterdev.fr).

-See you in the next article where I'll show you how to deploy this website on a simple RaspberryPi using NixOS and the package we just created.
+See you in the next article where I show you [how to deploy this website on a simple RaspberryPi using NixOS](@/blog/2024-05-15-deploying-a-website-on-a-nixos-rpi.md) and the package we just created.